A budget option, but there are better alternatives

-Whilst cheap, realistically if you are looking to invest in your oral health it is worth spending a few dollars more to pick up a brush with a better battery life, more power and features that can really help you improve your clean.
+Whilst cheap, realistically if you are looking to invest in your oral health it is worth spending a few dollars more to pick up a brush which I believe you will enjoy using a little more.

-Seriously consider the Oral-B Pro 1000, you will likely be thankful that you did.
+Seriously consider the Oral-B Smart 1500, you will likely be thankful that you did.